miekg/pgo/cmd/pgod/pgod.8.md

 compose
 : `my-compose.yaml`, specify an alternate compose file to use, outside of the supported variants.

+env
+: `"MYVAR=VALUE"`, specify environment variables to be exposed to the service.

 urls
 : `{ "example.org" = ":5006" }` how to setup any forwarding to the listening ports.
 This isn't used yet,